 Changes in Your Lifestyle

 If your PAD is not causing claudication or another serious issue, your doctor will likely suggest a series of lifestyle changes that can help alleviate your PAD symptoms over time.
 These changes may include:

 As a direct cause to the constriction of your arteries, quitting smoking is often the first recommendation.
 Even if you do not currently have PAD, it is recommended to stop smoking in order to prevent PAD in the future.

 Eating foods that are high in saturated fats can lead to a plethora of health issues, including those that contribute to PAD such as diabetes, high cholesterol, and cardiovascular disease.
 Creating and maintaining a heart healthy diet filled with vegetables and fruits can help prevent and treat PAD.

 Take Small Strides Toward Exercise

 Exercise can help your muscles use oxygen more efficiently, thus extending how far you may be able to walk without pain.
 In addition, exercise can help your blood flow, preventing further issues with cardiovascular disease and cholesterol.

-Surgical PAD Procedures
+What are Surgical PAD Procedures?

 If your PAD is not able to be remedied via medications or exercise, or has reached a specific level of severity, your doctor may recommend a traditional or minimally invasive surgical procedure.